-The LM5088 features unique circuitry to reduce the dropout voltage.
-Dropout voltage is defined as the difference between the minimum input voltage to maintain regulation and the output voltage (VINmin - Vout).
+The LM25088 features unique circuitry to reduce the dropout voltage.
+Dropout voltage is defined as the difference between the minimum input voltage to maintain regulation and the output voltage ( $VIN{min}$ - Vout).
 Dropout voltage thus determines the lowest input voltage at which the converter maintains regulation.
 In a buck converter, dropout voltage primarily depends upon the maximum duty cycle.
-The maximum duty cycle is dependant on the compensation.
-A formula to configure pull-up resistor is shown in Application and Implementation.
+The maximum duty cycle is dependant on the oscillator frequency and minimum off-time.